-- Throughout the day, price sentiments remained mixed in most of the market.
-As, arrivals remains constant in Naugachia, Gulabbagh, Ahmedabad market.
-Whereas, Khanna market receive 10,500 qtl of arrivals. - Maize sowing in South Indian states has increased this year by 20 to 25% and the shifting happening from Turmeric crop.
+- ➤ Throughout the day, price remained firm in most of the market.
+In, Bagalkot market hybrid Maize price up by Rs.
+255 to 2480 per qtl.
+Naugachia bilty Maize price up by Rs.
+100 to Rs.
+2000 per qtl. - > sowing area for kharif Maize reached up to 27 Lakh Ha. which is down by 12% compare to same period last year. - Maize sowing in South Indian states has increased this year by 20 to 25% and the shifting happening from Turmeric crop.
 However, the only issue is dry weather condition in Maize growing belts, and if there is no rainfall in next 8 to 10 days, crop may get dried.
-If rains occur, prices may come down July onward again. - Stock stored from Kharif crop is almost exhausted while supply from Bihar for South India is halted now.
+If rains occur, prices may come down July onward again. - > Stock stored from Kharif crop is almost exhausted while supply from Bihar for South India is halted now.
 However, it is being fulfilled from UP, Punjab and Haryana.
 Market has recovered to some extent and it may move further up if overall kharif area decreases and dry spell continue in maize growing belts in Andhra Pradesh and Telangana. - As per IMD's projection the overall four-month season will receive an average amount of rainfall.
 However, June witnessed a 10% deficiency in rainfall across India, with certain states experiencing a much larger deficit of up to 60% compared to the normal levels.
-As a result of the delayed onset of the monsoon and its slow progression until the third week of June, mainly due to the impact of the severe cyclone Biparjoy, many regions in the country are in dire need of substantial rainfall in July. - MARKFED procured 2.77 Lakh quintals of maize in Telangana's Warangal district at MSP of Rs 1,962 per quintal, resulting in a total value of Rs 54.40 crore.
-This procurement of maize has been started from the current rabi season with the establishment of 31 procurement centers, they have efficiently completed the procurement process in the district under the supervision of MARKFED. - As per NFSM GOI data, kharif Maize sowing reached up to 7.6 Lakh Ha. till 23rd June, 2023 which is down by 22% as compare to same time last year. - The Cabinet Committee on Economic Affairs (CCEA) has released the final MSP for the crop year 2023-24 (July-June).
+As a result of the delayed onset of the monsoon and its slow progression until the third week of June, mainly due to the impact of the severe cyclone Biparjoy, many regions in the country are in dire need of substantial rainfall in July. - ➤ MARKFED procured 2.77 Lakh quintals of maize in Telangana's Warangal district at MSP of Rs 1,962 per quintal, resulting in a total value of Rs 54.40 crore.
+This procurement of maize has been started from the current rabi season with the establishment of 31 procurement centers, they have efficiently completed the procurement process in the district under the supervision of MARKFED. - ➤ The Cabinet Committee on Economic Affairs (CCEA) has released the final MSP for the crop year 2023-24 (July-June).
 MSP for maize this year is Rs.
 2090/quintal which is higher by Rs.
 128 than previous year's MSP of Rs.
 1962 per quintal.
 Agriwatch expects that this increase in MSP will encourage farmers to increase sowing area under maize hence, resulting in overall acreage. - As per trade sources, in Bihar, local buying for maize is there from stockiest and private players but currently there is subdued demand from other states, however, it is expected that after 15-20 days demand from other states might increase.